Digitalis laevigata: Description

 Digitalis laevigata grows to about 70–90 cm in height.
 This perennial herbaceous plant has erect stems with lance-shaped leaves, while basal leaves are oblong to ovate.
-It produces spires of orange or yellow-brown bell-shaped flowers with a large whitish lower lip and purple veined, speckled interiors.
+It produces spires of orange, umber or yellow bell-shaped flowers with a large whitish lower lip and purple veined, speckled interiors.
 It blooms from May to July.

 Distribution

 This species is native to southern Europe.
 It grows wild in the Balkans.